ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 left-hand side of ``<-`` in guards etc.).
 To solve the ambiguity between a pattern guard and an or pattern, we require parenthesis around or patterns.
 This makes this extension backwards-compatible even when it's enabled.

+.. [#] While in theory it may be possible to generalize this to type check
+       patterns that bind same variables of different types, in this first iteration we want to keep things as simple as possible and only consider the case where all patterns have same set of binders and binders have same types.
+In addition, all patterns should bind same existentials and constraints.
+I think this version already covers majority of use cases.

 Motivation
 ----------